nhn/tui.editor/apps/editor/README.md

 ## 🔨 Usage

-First, you need to add the container element where TOAST UI Editor(the editor) will be created.
+First, you need to add the container element where TOAST UI Editor (henceforth referred to as 'Editor') will be created.

 ```html
 ...